“Ventricular Tachycardia After Heart Valve Replacement Surgery?” Asks Rita

 However, in New Onset Of Sustained Ventricular Tachycardia After Cardiac Surgery, a study which reviewed VTAC and coronary artery bypass graft surgery (CABG), the medical team concluded, “The first presentation of sustained monomorphic VT in the recovery period after CABG is uncommon, but the incidence is high in specific clinical subsets.”
 So, it appears there is some connection to heart surgery - but, nothing specific to mitral valve replacement.

 With that… I will turn it over to the former heart valve surgery patients regularly visit this blog.
 Can you help Rita?
 Did you experience any form of VTAC after surgery?
-If so, please leave a comment by clicking here.
+If so, please leave a comment below.

 Keep on tickin!